coldfix/cisco-encrypt/README.rst

 cisco-encrypt
 =============

+Password encoder for Cisco VPN client.

-Password obfuscator for passwords to be stored in VPNC config files, such as ``/etc/vpnc/default.conf``.
+This is a small command line utility to obfuscate passwords for storage in VPNC config files such as ``/etc/vpnc/default.conf``.

 **IMPORTANT:** Using an obfuscated password does not protect your password if someone gets access to your config file!
 Obfuscation's only purpose is to make it harder to guess your password by just taking a superficial glance at your config file.